shopware5/shopware/UPGRADE-5.4.md

 * Changed the english `sOPTINREGISTER` mail template
 * Changed range slider to fix rounding problems
 * Changed opt-in setting for product and blog to be off by default
+* Changed variant search to toggle join prices with hideNoInStock configuration

 ## 5.4.5